Learning from Informants: Relations between Learning Success Criteria: Informant Learning

 Note that it is also conventional to require $M$'s hypothesis sequence to fulfill certain learning restrictions, not asking for the success of the learning process.
 For instance, we are going to show that there is a collection of languages $\CalL$ such that: \begin{itemize} \item there is a learner which behaves consistently on all $L\in\CalL$ and $\Lim$-learns all of them, for short $\CalL \in [\Inf\Cons\Lim]$. \item there is no learner which $\Lim$-learns every $L \in \CalL$ and behaves consistently on all languages, for short $\CalL \notin [\Cons\Inf\Lim]$. \end{itemize} The existence of $\CalL$ is implicit when writing $[\Cons\Inf\Lim] \subsetneq [\Inf\Cons\Lim]$.

 This notation makes it also possible to distinguish the mode of information presentation.
-If the learner observes the language as solely positive information, we write $[\alpha\Txt\beta]$ for the collections of languages $\beta$-learnable by a learner with property $\alpha$ from texts.
-Of course for $\alpha$ and $\beta$ the original definitions for the setting of learning a from texts have to be used.
+If the learner observes the language as solely positive information, we write $[\alpha\Txt\beta]$ for the collections of languages $\beta$-learnable by a learner with property $\alpha$ from text.
+Of course for $\alpha$ and $\beta$ the original definitions for the setting of learning from text have to be used.
+All formal definitions for learning from text can be found in \cite{kotzing2014map}.